qmlbook/qmlbook/docs/fluid/fluid.rst

 .. issues:: ch05

 Animations are applied to property changes.
 An animation defines the interpolation curve when for property value changes to create smooth transitions from one value to another.
 An animation is defined by a series of target properties to be animated, an easing curve for the interpolation curve and in the most cases a duration, which defines the time for the property change.
-All animations in Qt Quick are controlled by the same timer, and are therefore synchronized.
+All animations in Qt Quick are controlled by the same timer and are therefore synchronized.
 This improves the performance and visual quality of animations.

 .. note::

     Animations control how property changes, i.e. value interpolation.
 This is a fundamental concept.
-QML is based on elements, properties and scripting.
+QML is based on elements, properties, and scripting.
 Every element provides dozens of properties, each property is waiting to get animated by you.
-During the book you will see this is a spectacular playing field.
-You will caught yourself at looking at some animations and just admire their beauty and for sure also your creative genius.
+In the book, you will see this is a spectacular playing field.
+You will catch yourself at looking at some animations and just admire their beauty and for sure also your creative genius.
 Please remember then: *Animations control property changes and every element has dozens of properties at your disposal*.

     **Unlock the power!**